Kettle Moraine Lutheran High School: Academics

-Advanced mathematics classes include statistics, pre-calculus, and AP calculus, as well as calculus 1, 2, and 3 offered as CAPP dual-credit courses through the University of Wisconsin - Oshkosh.
-Advanced science classes include anatomy, honors anatomy, physics, chemistry, honors chemistry, and AP chemistry.
+Advanced mathematics classes include statistics, pre-calculus, and AP Calculus, as well as calculus 1, 2, and 3 offered as CAPP dual-credit courses through the University of Wisconsin - Oshkosh.
+Advanced science classes include anatomy, honors anatomy, physics, chemistry, honors chemistry, and AP Chemistry.
 Foreign languages offered are German, Spanish, and Latin.

 Accreditation

 Kettle Moraine Lutheran High School is accredited by the Wisconsin Religious and Independent Schools Accreditation (WRISA), and by the Wisconsin Evangelical Lutheran Synod School Accreditation (WELSSA).

 Infrastructure

-Performing Arts Center
+Performing arts center

 The school's performing arts center is used for musical performances, community events, and chapel.
 The construction of the 750-seat Performing Arts Center was the final step in the four-phase facility plan that began in 2001.